 #3 Juki TL-2000Qi Sewing and Quilting Machine

-The Janome HD3000 is a great machine for sewing leather but if you are someone who sews leather on a regular basis, you seriously need to upgrade to the Juki TL-2000Qi.
+The Janome HD3000 is an excellent machine for sewing leather, but if you are someone who sews leather on a regular basis, you seriously need to upgrade to the Juki TL-2000Qi.

 It is fast, durable, quiet, a workhorse and can handle very thick materials with ease.
 And don’t be fooled by the price, the Juki 2000Qi is an affordable machine with a high-end capability and quality.

 Some of the features include a sewing speed of 1500 stitches per minute, an LED lighting that brightens the workspace when working at night and an automatic needle threader which saves you time and effort.

 Other features include an automatic thread cutter, presser foot pressure adjuster, needle up/down selection, drop feed dog, and easy bobbin loading.

 The machine comes with a speed selector that allows you to sew heavy materials such as leather at low speeds for even, clean and smooth stitches.
 There is an extended table that gives you up to 23 inches of workspace for large quilting projects.